amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-We used the following five services on the google cloud platform: Cloud Storage(Bucket), Compute Engine, Cloud Build(Triggers), Container Registy and Vertex AI.<br>
+We used the following five services on the google cloud platform: Cloud Storage(Bucket), Cloud Build(Triggers), Container Registy, Vertex AI. and Cloud Functions.<br><br>
-Vertex AI is used for training the model.
-Vertex AI creates a VM and use the training docker image to train the model.
-The docker images is stored in the Container Registy and the images is uploaded to the cloud by the Cloud Build Triggers.<br>
-Furthermore the data is stored in a Bucket in Cloud Storage.
-In the beginning we started by using Computer Engine and created VM, but later on we used Vertex AI to create the VM.
+We used Cloud Build to automate creating docker containers in the cloud.
+Then we save the containers in a Container Registry.
+We use created containers to train the model with Vertex AI jobs.
+Trained models are saved in the Cloud Storage Bucket.
+Finally we deploy the model using Cloud Functions.

 ### Question 18